arisuchr/shikimori_arisuchr/README.md

-# What is this?
+# About this repository
-This repository-kun contains static files for small flex menu on my Shikimori page.
+This repository contains all style files for my page on Shikimori.
+[You can check the results right now~](https://shikimori.one/arisuchr)
-You can visit it [here](https://shikimori.one/arisuchr)!